WenheLI/p5.gif/README.md

 [Loading Demo](https://editor.p5js.org/eric1998/sketches/ryClTBjyE) | [Capturing Demo](https://editor.p5js.org/eric1998/sketches/HkWo7LskN)

 ## Summary
-p5gif is a library to process GIF on top of p5.js.
+p5gif is a library to allow you play/use animated gif in p5.js and process GIF on top of p5.js.
 It can help artists easily handling GIF related operations. eg. making GIFs, splitting frames, etc.

 ## How to use